5 workshops to choose from

 (image : Désorceler La Finance)

-Désorceler la finance (Unbewitching Finance) offers a workshop-ritual of speculative fiction.
+Désorceler la finance (Unbewitch Finance) offers a workshop-ritual of speculative fiction.
 By blending retro-futuristic projections and magical practice, between an internal voyage and role playing games, we will speculate a future Brussels, and will inspect what is hidden behind capitalist dreams.
 We will conduct a collective "investigation" around the transformations of the canal and the tensions that threaten the right to the city.
 Together, we will walk through the narrative-landscape of the "city of the future" as imagined by investors and real estate speculators, and we will suffocate it with our counter-narratives.

 image la fonderie_crédits La Fonderie.jpg